Probing thermal fluctuations through scalar test particles: Quantum aspects of the background field

 Note that the above expression is conveniently divided into three contributions: the first one on the right hand side is the modified vacuum term, due to the presence of boundary; the second one is the thermal contribution; and the last one is the mixed contribution, from the modified vacuum at finite temperature.
 Such division will be used when treating the dispersions.

 A few remarks about the massive scalar field at finite temperature are imperative.
-Firstly, as the retarded propagator is constructed through the Pauli-Jordan function $G(t,\x;t',\x')=\left[\phi(t,\textbf{x}),\phi(t',\textbf{x}')\right]$, a c-number, it remains the same as the zero temperature case, so that the discussion in Ref. \cite{Camargo2019} holds.
-In particular, it was shown that the non-Huygensian character of the massive fields, and of the massless fields when $D$ is even, may induce peculiar behavior in experiments measuring nonlocal observables.
+Firstly, as the retarded propagator is constructed through the Pauli-Jordan two-point function $G(t,\x;t',\x')=\left[\phi(t,\textbf{x}),\phi(t',\textbf{x}')\right]$, a c-number, it remains the same as the zero temperature case, so that the discussion in Ref. \cite{Camargo2019} holds.
+In particular, it was shown that the non-Huygensian character of the massive fields, and of the massless fields when $D$ is even, allowing signal to propagate with any velocity lower than the light, may induce peculiar behavior in experiments measuring nonlocal observables; such as oscillations in the Hadamard function.
 This is physically reasonable, as we do not expect the causal structure of a field to be modified by the presence of the heat reservoir.
 Secondly, at finite temperature, when $m=0$ and $D=2$, the system is out of equilibrium \cite{fulling}.
 This fact can be easily deduced by using the propagator presented in Eq.~\eqref{eq5}.
 In fact, recall that field fluctuations are measured by $\langle\phi^2\rangle_{\beta,{\rm Ren}}=(1/2)G^{(1)}_{\beta,{\rm Ren}}(t,\x;t,\x)$, which, as anticipated, can be conveniently written as the sum

 We are interested in the pure thermal term, $\langle\phi^2\rangle_{\beta,{\rm thermal}}$, that is always present despite the presence of the boundary.
 In the limit of vanishing field mass, it can be shown that